anselm-h/pic-to-theme/README.md

 # pic-to-theme
-Convert an Immage to a terminal theme!
+Create a terminal theme from an immage!